 The company first introduced the MagSafe 1 technology in 2006 with its MacBook Pro.
 They released it in time with the launch of the first-ever mentioned series.
 We’ve only seen two versions of this charger so far, and this model pioneered them.

 The tip of the MagSafe 1 was in L-shape form.
 It wouldn’t take much of your desk space when you use it.
 Since it’s symmetrical, its sides are not confusing to locate.
 It came with a small LED indicating your computer’s current charging status.

 Apple released another version of the MagSafe charger in 2012.
 They made some significant changes to the accessories, including a thinner and broader port.
 They also modified the design of its connector to perfectly match the thinner Macs, which were introduced in the same year.
 The MagSafe 1 wasn’t compatible with this version.
 You’d need an adapter to use it.

 This version is slimmer with pins that were assembled symmetrically.
 With this design, you can plug the charger on whichever side you choose without damaging it.

 A superior accessory

 Apple started with the MagSafe wireless charger we saw with the iPhone 12 series.
-This update was hinting that we could be having the accessory back real soon.
+This update hinted that we could have the accessory back soon.
 And who knows?
 It might include changes this time around.
 The company could easily upgrade it.
 They have all the means to do so.

 The top-notch feature of a MagSafe charger is safety.
 It could protect your laptop from probable harm due to dragging the cable cords unexpectedly.
 This advantage is non-existent to other brands out there.
 Its non-axial force mechanism was responsible for this unique function.
 You could pull it out in any direction without exerting a force that keeps it safe and secured.